adebayo98/php-sql-query-builder/README.md

 <a name="insert-into"></a>
-### Build a sql query to insert data into database
+### Build a sql query to insert data into a database

 ```php
 <?php